This blog post has originally been posted on September 25th, 2018 by Naomi Rose and has been updated by Rafaela Sant'ana.

-Then, select the plus icon, then Driver, like so:
+Then, select the + icon, then Driver, like so:

 The following screen should come up:

-- Use the plus icon for the Driver files section to add the CrateDB JDBC standalone JAR file you previously downloaded
+- Use the + icon for the Driver Files section to add the PostgreSQL-JDBC .jar file you previously downloaded

 - Select the appropriate class name from the Class dropdown menu, which should be prepopulated

 You should end up with something that looks like this:

 Now, you can add a CrateDB data source: